s-ilic/ECLAIR/README.md

 ## Purpose of the Code

 The ECLAIR suite of codes is meant to be used as a general inference tool, allowing to sample the posterior distribution of a set of parameters corresponding to a particular physical model, under the constraint of a number of datasets/likelihoods.
-As such, it brings together state-of-the-art datasets (contained in the `likelihoods` directory), an efficient affine-invariant ensemble sampling algorithm (via its `emcee` Python implementation), and interfaces seamlessly to the powerful [CLASS](https://github.com/lesgourg/class_public/) Boltzmann solver or any custom modification of it.
-In its current iteration, ECLAIR is thus primarily aimed at cosmologists wanting to test any potential cosmological model again current data, although a generalization of the code to any type of problem is completely feasible and planned for the near future.
+As such, it brings together state-of-the-art datasets (contained in the `likelihoods` directory), an efficient affine-invariant ensemble sampling algorithm (via its `emcee` [Python implementation](https://emcee.readthedocs.io/en/stable/)), and interfaces seamlessly to the powerful [CLASS](https://github.com/lesgourg/class_public/) Boltzmann solver or any custom modification of it.
+It is massively parallelizable, either by using of multiple threads on a given machine (via the standard `multiprocessing` Python module) or distributing computation with MPI.
+In its current iteration, ECLAIR is primarily aimed at cosmologists wanting to test any potential cosmological model again current data, although a generalization of the code to any type of problem is completely feasible and planned for the near future.

 The ECLAIR suite also contains a robust maximizer aimed at finding the point in parameter space corresponding to the best likelihood of any considered model, using a novel technique which combines affine-invariant ensemble sampling with [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) to converge reliably towards the global maximum of the posterior.